Crystal Springs Campground Overview

 Crystal Springs campground is centrally located in Sequoia and Kings Canyon National Parks in central California's rugged Sierra Nevada range.
 This campground is at an elevation of 6,500 feet.

-In addition, Crystal Springs campground also has 14 mid-sized group sites available for reservation on recreation.gov.
-These sites are listed under Crystal Springs Campground Mid-Size Group Sites.
+The 14 mid-size group sites are available for reservation on the Crystal Springs Campground Mid-Size Group Sites page .

 There are numerous recreation opportunities in the immediate area.
 From your campsite, you can hike to a Sequoia Grove that includes the General Grant Tree, the Nation's Christmas Tree and only living memorial to our military veterans.
 Hike to the beautiful Ella Falls, a 50 foot waterfall or to Panoramic Point for a breathtaking view of the high Sierras.